brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 # Flooding reduction implementation

-## Flooding-reduction in the absence of link failures
+##  Perspective of leaf in the absence of link failures

 Enough theory.
 Let's get our hands dirty and look at what it looks like in practice.
 We will look at the show commands first and then at the (optional) configuration.